Policy Approval Authority | President |

 This policy will be reviewed no less than on a biennial basis in an effort to determine the effectiveness of the policy and implement any needed changes; and to ensure that the sanctions imposed for violations of this policy are consistently and fairly enforced.

 Northern Illinois University encourages students and staff to voluntarily obtain assistance for dependency or abuse problems before such conduct results in personal, professional, or educational harm.
 Assistance for students and staff of NIU is available from a wide range of resources, some of which are listed below.
-Northern Illinois University does not endorse any particular off-campus provider, and invites individuals seeking assistance to utilize the local yellow pages for additional providers.
+Northern Illinois University does not endorse any particular off-campus provider, and invites individuals seeking assistance to utilize an internet search engine or visit a local medical facility for additional assistance.

 Service | Phone Number |